1975 NCAA Division I basketball tournament

-UCLA, coached by John Wooden, won his 10th national title and last with a 92–85 victory in the final game over Kentucky, coached by Joe B. Hall.
+UCLA, coached by John Wooden, won his 10th and last national title with a 92–85 victory in the final game over Kentucky, coached by Joe B. Hall.
 Richard Washington of UCLA was named the tournament's Most Outstanding Player.

 The Bruins again had an advantage by playing the Final Four in their home state.
 It was the last time a team won the national championship playing in its home state.